Frank Bernarducci: Galleries

 Throughout the 1990s Bernarducci worked as director of two important realist galleries, Tatischeff and Co and Fischbach Gallery, both on 57th Street.
 There he represented the paintings of John Stuart Ingle, Jane Wilson, Leigh Behnke, Lois Dodd and many others, including G. Daniel Massad, whom he continues to represent.

 In September 2000, Frank Bernarducci opened Bernarducci Meisel Gallery at 37 West 57 Street in New York.
 The Gallery's mission was to exhibit the foremost contemporary Realist artists.
 Bernarducci curated many notable exhibitions at the Gallery, including 2008's "Painted Faces: Post Modern Portraits," which included many fine realist artists such as Mel Ramos, Chuck Close, Antonio Lopez, Alberto Vargas, Andy Warhol, Tom Wesselmann and many more.
 "The New York Project" (2011) included paintings by artists such as Richard Estes, Ron Kleemann, and Raphaella Spence.
 In addition, Bernarducci curated an exhibition of artists belonging to the Sicilian group Il Gruppo di Scicli in 2012.
-This was the first time the group exhibited in the United States.
+This was the group's first exhibition in the United States.

 In 2010, under Bernarducci's guidance, the gallery moved to the third floor of the same building, expanding to twice its former size.
 Upon its relocation, the gallery became the first LEED Certified Art Gallery in New York City.

 In 2017, Bernarducci opened a project space, Bernarducci Gallery Chelsea, specializing in Precisionist realism.
 In September 2017, an exhibition featuring artists Ester Curini, Hubert DeLartigue, Max Ferguson, Park Hyung Jin, Sylvia Maier, Sharon Moody and Nathan Walsh, among others, inaugurated the new venue.
-On March 1, 2018 Bernarducci Gallery relocated to its permanent location at 525 West 25th Street.
+On March 1 2018, Bernarducci Gallery relocated to its permanent location at 525 West 25th Street.